eegsynth/eegsynth/doc/midi.md

 ## Introduction

 MIDI, short for Musical Instrument Digital Interface, is a standard for communication with and between electronic,  or rather digital, musical instruments.
 Its been around since the early eighties, and is one of those rare examples where competing companies decided to maintain a common communication protocol allowing their machines to be easily connected, rather than creating their own protocols, cables, plugs and formats, which is frustratingly common.
 MIDI carries event messages that specify notation, pitch, velocity, vibrato, panning, and clock signals which set tempo.
-It is therefor close to an ideal protocol for the output of the EEGsynth, since any pitch, velocity, vibrato and panning are all great sonic parameters to put under BCI control.
+It is therefore close to an ideal protocol for the output of the EEGsynth, since any pitch, velocity, vibrato and panning are all great sonic parameters to put under BCI control.

 MIDI is also very useful to tweak parameters of the EEGsynth, such as frequency bands used in the EEG spectral analysis or to adjust thresholds on the fly.
-For example, we often use knobs and sliders of a MIDI control device (e.g. the Novation [Launch Control XL](https://novationmusic.com/launch/launch-control-xl)) in our live performance, or use it to simulate data in prototyping.
+For example, we often use knobs and sliders of a MIDI control device (e.g., the Novation [Launch Control XL](https://novationmusic.com/launch/launch-control-xl)) in our live performance, or use it to simulate data in prototyping.

 ## MIDI as input